ace12358/WordSegmentation/README.md

 python3 train_word_segmentater.py ../configs/test_config.ini
 ```
 This script execute training and evaluating.
-The training results is written a `results/` directory (that is based on config)
+The training results is written in `results/` directory (that is based on config).

 ## config